maevetierney/hackerrank-challenges/README.md

-# Hackerrank-Challenges

-- Coding practice for interviews.
+# Practice Questions for Interviews

-- All problems can be found on www.hackerrank.com.
+- All problems can be found on www.hackerrank.com or www.interviewcake.com.